 School officials also see the project as part of a broader effort to establish the campus as a hub for Jewish life in the region.
 “We already have so many community organizations working together in the West Island,” Havas said.
 “This is another step toward creating a central gathering place for Jewish families.”

 For Ohnouna, the project represents the next chapter in the school’s history.
 “We’re excited because this is something our community has asked for and helped shape,” she said.
-“We’re building something that will benefit not only today’s students, but future generations of West Island Jewish families.”
+“We’re building something that will benefit not only today’s students, but future generations of West Island Jewish families.” n